-The results for the year ended December 31, 2022 reflect the continuation of capital investments being made to advance the Tahuehueto mining project to its intended production capacity.
+The results for the three months ended March 31, 2023 reflect the continuation of capital investments being made to advance the Tahuehueto mining project to its intended production capacity.
 Updated capital estimates and construction schedules, strengthening of construction management resources, and a renewed focus on execution and delivery are expected to yield very positive results for the Company in 2023.
 In parallel, restructuring of certain financial obligations and securing additional funding will support the achievement of these critical milestones in 2023.

-Although the Tahuehueto Project is still under construction, pre-commissioning production initially from stockpiled ores and then commencing in Q4 from fresh underground ores continued through the quarter, albeit somewhat erratically as priority is given to construction activities.
-During the quarter, working capital deficiencies continued to mount, although revenues from both mines contributed significantly.
-Several debt settlement agreements and ongoing negotiations with lenders provided valuable breathing space by year end to enable the company to focus on achieving key goals at Tahuehueto.
+Although the Tahuehueto Project is still under construction, pre-commissioning production initially from stockpiled ores and then commencing in Q4-2022 from fresh underground ores continued through Q1-2023, albeit somewhat erratically as priority is given to construction activities.
+During the quarter, revenues from both mines contributed significantly to overall improvements to working capital deficiencies.
+Several debt settlement agreements and ongoing negotiations with lenders provided valuable breathing space to enable the company to focus on achieving key goals at Tahuehueto.

-The Campo Morado Mine, since commissioning the copper concentrate circuit in Q2-2022, has realized improved results and this trend is expected to continue in 2023.
+The Campo Morado Mine, since commissioning the copper concentrate circuit in Q2-2022, has realized improved results and this trend is expected to continue through 2023.
 A greater strategic focus on copper production was prompted by a change in ore sources within the underground mine, as mining moved into areas with higher copper grade ores.
-Revenues from copper concentrate sales from Campo Morado comprised 13% of gross revenues from other minerals at the mine during the year, and this is expected to increase to over 20% in 2023.
+Revenues from copper concentrate sales from Campo Morado comprised 25% of gross revenues from other minerals at the mine during the year.
 A detailed review of process plant performance by international consultants in Q4 has also provided a roadmap for progressively improving performance in 2023 and beyond.